-There are more than 464,000 people living in the Auckland DHB area, and this number is predicted to grow by almost a fifth (86,000) by 2026.
+There are around 510,500 people living in the Auckland DHB area.
 The population is diverse and has varied health needs, with cancer and heart disease remaining the biggest health challenges for our district.

 Our aim is to see all our community living healthier lives.
 Working together, we will help people self-manage their care and provide better health prevention advice and support.
 In addition, more than half the work done within Auckland DHB hospitals is for people who live outside Auckland city.